 The author finds that Mazzucato offers an incomplete answer to the question posed by her book, which is “why are some states successful entrepreneurs while others are failures?”
 However, successful governments promote competition among those seeking funding and leave decision-making to experts rather than politicians.

-The author concludes by acknowledging that Mazzucato was right to argue that the U.S. government played a central role in fostering innovation, and that the government’s “contribution to the success of technology-based businesses should not be underestimated.”
-The author further argues that the government’s role in innovation justifies “moderni[zing] the state and bring[ing] entitlements under control.”
+The author concludes by acknowledging Mazzucato was right to argue that the U.S. government played a central role in fostering innovation, and that the government’s “contribution to the success of technology-based businesses should not be underestimated.”
+The author concludes by arguing that the government’s role in innovation justifies “moderni[zing] the state and bring[ing] entitlements under control.”

 Mariana Mazzucato responds to the author’s review of her book in a featured comment.
 She clarifies three points and elaborates on her argument.